Planorbis intermixtus: Shell

 The shell of Planorbis intermixtus is similar to those of Planorbis planorbis and Planorbis atticus.
-As an adult, the shell of P. intermixtus measures between 6 to 7 mm in width on average, and about 1.8 mm in height.
+As an adult, the shell of P. intermixtus measures between 6 and 7 mm in width on average, and about 1.8 mm in height.
 Under the right conditions, however, this species may grow up to 11.5 mm in width.
-There are between 4–5 body whorls.
+There are between 4 and 5 body whorls.
 The aperture is weakly or moderately angled (distinct from the strongly angled shell of Planorbis philippii).
 The final whorl may be rounded or keeled near the suture.

-Sexual Characteristics
+Sexual characteristics

 Many sexual characteristics of Planorbis intermixtus are distinct from P. planorbis and P. atticus, but may overlap with those of Planorbis carinatus and Planorbis presbensis.
-The number of prostate diverticules range from 20–36, with an average of about 30 (± 2.8 for 1 standard deviation).
+The number of prostate diverticules range from 20 to 36, with an average of about 30 (± 2.8 for 1 standard deviation).
 The number of diverticules increases with more western populations.
 The preputium is pigmented, unlike the penis sheath.
-The penis sheath is relatively long (about 1.8 mm), is about the same length as the penis, is 75% of the length of the preputium, and is between 25–33% of the length of the vas deferens.
+The penis sheath is relatively long (about 1.8 mm), is about the same length as the penis, is 75% of the length of the preputium, and is between 25 and 33% of the length of the vas deferens.
 The seminal vesicles have spiny projections.
 The bursa copulatrix is highly variable in shape.
 It may resemble a tadpole with a large bursa and skinny duct, elongated with a poorly defined bursa, or have intermediate characteristics.
 Most specimens have more elongate forms.

-Other Characteristics
+Other characteristics

 The head and foot of Planorbis intermixtus are light grey or black in color, with the mantle being dark grey or black.
 It is diploid, with 18 pairs of (36 total) chromosomes.
 The radula of P. intermixtus is indistinguishable from P. planorbis.

 Distribution

 Planorbis intermixtus may be found across various Greek islands, Turkey, western Iran, Iraq, Georgia, and even as far as Issyk-Kul in Kyrgyzstan.
-In Iran, specific occurrences have been found in 7 provinces, including Mazandaran, Markazi, and Fars.
+In Iran, specific occurrences have been found in seven provinces, including Mazandaran, Markazi, and Fars.
 Additionally, prior instances of Planorbis planorbis in the country are thought to be misidentified, and are actually P. intermixtus.
 In Iraq, the species has been found near the Euphrates River in Samawah.
 There are also reports of its range extending to northern India.